 If you’re a train enthusiast, you absolutely HAVE to stay in Aspen Crossing‘s Caboose Cabins found in Mossleigh, Alberta.

 Aspen Crossing has assembled three different caboose options set on a set of railway tracks, each of which includes everything you would expect to find in a hotel room.
 The exteriors are rustic, but the interiors are modern and they even come equipped with a small deck.
 The end result is something like a unique little cottage or a glamping experience.
-Three different price points include the Union Pacific caboose at a $149 a night, the Canadian Pacific caboose at $199 a night, and the Northern Alberta Railway caboose at $239.00 a night, with the major difference between all 3 being the size and the number of people they’ll accommodate.
+Three different price points include the Union Pacific caboose at the low end, the Canadian Pacific caboose which carries the middle ground rate, and the Northern Alberta Railway caboose at the high end.
+The major difference between the 3 accommodations being the size and the number of people they’ll accommodate.

 Aspen Crossing also houses campsites and offers several different train excursion options, with a dining car for Champagne Sunday brunch or a prime rib dinner on a Friday night.

 Offering 120 fantasy-themed rooms, Fantasyland includes everything from Western decor to space and underwater themes.
 Some rooms feature the bed as part of a prop such as the Victorian theme which offers the bed inside a Victorian Coach, or inside the flatbed of a truck, or in an igloo.
 There are sports-related rooms and some that are based on Hollywood and the movies.
 And there are luxury suites based on geographic locations such as Polynesia, Africa, Arabia, and Rome.

 Fantasyland Hotel offers package deals that include entertainment, time at the spa, and a romantic Wine and Dine package that includes rose petals in your room.
 Whatever your fantasy, you’re bound to find it here at this truly unique hotel found inside a truly unique mall.